clicknium/clicknium-docs/doc/concepts/recorder/quickstart.md

 ---
 # Quick Start

-Follow this tutorial to start capture a locator quicky.
+Follow this tutorial to start capturing a locator quicky.

 - Find `LOCATORS` tab and click the button `Capture` as follows:
 &emsp; ![start recorder from vscode](../../img/start_recorder_from_vscode.png)